carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 ~~~
 {: .output}

-So, the biggest genome es `A909` and we will start our algorithm with this genome.
+So the biggest genome es `A909` and we will start our clustering algorithm with this genome.

+## Finding gene families with BDBH algorithm

 The algorith that we will use is called bidirectional best-hit (BDBH).